Tracy A. Thomas

 Curriculum Vitae: Download in PDF format

-Tracy A. Thomas is the Aileen McMurray Trusler Professor of Law at The University of Akron School of Law.
+Tracy A. Thomas is the Associate Dean for Institutional Excellence and Seiberling Chair of Constitutional Law.
 She teaches Remedies, Women's Legal History, Alternative Dispute Resolution, and Family Law.
-From 2007 to 2009, she served as Director of Faculty Research and is currently a board member of the University of Akron Press and editorial board member of the interdisciplinary &LAW book series.
+From 2007 to 2009, she served as Director of Faculty Research.
 Professor Thomas received her B.A. degree, cum laude, from Miami University, M.P.A. degree from California State University and J.D. degree from Loyola Law School, Los Angeles, where she was a member of the Order of the Coif and production editor of the Loyola of Los Angeles International and Comparative Law Journal.
 Prior to joining the Akron Law faculty in 1998, she clerked for Judge Ferdinand F. Fernandez on the U.S. Court of Appeals for the Ninth Circuit, and was an attorney for Covington & Burling and Neighborhood Legal Services in Washington D.C.
 Professor Thomas is the co-editor of Feminist Legal History: Essays on Women and Law (NYU Press 2011).
-She is currently at work on a book Elizabeth Cady Stanton and the Feminist Foundations of Family Law under contract with NYU Press.
+She is the author of a book Elizabeth Cady Stanton and the Feminist Foundations of Family Law, forthcoming from NYU Press.
 Professor Thomas is the author of numerous articles on equitable remedies and her work has appeared in the Hastings Law Journal, the U.C.
 Davis Law Review, and the Washington University Law Review.
 She is a co-editor on West's casebook, Remedies: Public and Private.
 Professor Thomas' research has been cited by the U.S. Court of Appeals for the D.C.
 Circuit, the Supreme Courts of Georgia, Vermont, and Washington, and the federal district courts of Nebraska.

 Professor Thomas is a co-editor of the Gender & the Law Prof Blog, http://lawprofessors.typepad.com/gender_law/